Daigo Saito

-Daigo Saito (斎藤 太吾, Saitō Daigo) is a Japanese professional drifting driver, currently competing in the D1 Grand Prix series and Formula Drift Japan for TMAR.
-Formerly competing in Formula DRIFT USA and World Championship series for Achilles Radial.
+Daigo Saito (斎藤 太吾, Saitō Daigo) is a Japanese professional drifting driver, currently competing in the D1 Grand Prix series and Formula Drift Japan.
+He formerly competed in Formula DRIFT USA and World Championship series for Achilles Radial.
 He was the first driver to win the two drifting majors, D1GP in 2008 and Formula D in 2012.

 Biography

-From an early age, Siato gained an appreciation for motorbikes, and motorbike racing, a hobby and sport his Father had exposed him to.
+From an early age, Saito gained an appreciation for motorbikes, and motorbike racing, a hobby and sport his Father had exposed him to.
 Saito then gained his motorcycle license at the age of 16.
 One evening, when Saito was going for a ride on his motorbike with his friends, he stumbled upon a drift car meeting in the hills of Karuizawa.
 There he saw a white Mercedes-Benz saloon drifting.
 From then on he wanted to take part in drifting, and drift a saloon-style car.
 Upon turning 18, he gained his drivers license, though his father did not want him to take part in drifting.
 His Father bought him a Mini Cooper as his first car, a vehicle that is generally not capable of performing the high-speed maneuvers required for drifting.
 Saito attempted to drift the vehicle anyways and ended up getting it written off in an accident.
 He then bought a Nissan Silvia S13 without asking for permission from his parents.
 Saito immediately began practicing.
 His first practice session lasted 36 straight hours, with Saito only stopping for food and fuel.
 Saito began to develop his skills in the vehicle, but crashed it only a few weeks later.

 In 2005, Saito won the title for privateers.

 Saito started competing in the D1 Grand Prix in the third round of the 2004 season in his Toyota Mark II JZX90.
 Following his crash with Kawabata in Fuji 2007 he replaced the JZX90 with JZX100 Mark II.
 The following year he kept improving at a steady pace and won the championship for the first time.
 At around this time Daigo worked at his parents' Pre-school as the driver.